cutthroat78/cutthroat78/README.md

 This website contains (a small amount of) details about me and what I do and contains my blog that I use to talk about:
 - Linux/FOSS
-- Reviews (Video Games, Movies, TV Shows, Software and whatever else I feel like I can give a review on)
+- Reviews (Video Games, Movies, TV Shows, Software, Books, etc.)
-- (Human) Language Learning (and Lingustics)
+- (Human) Languages (and Lingustics)
 - Updates on My Projects
 - Anything Else I Feel Like Writing About